 Your taxable compensation for the year.

-Effective January 1, 2015, the IRS will begin enforcing a new interpretation of the rule that limits the number of nontaxable IRA rollovers.
+Effective January 1, 2015, the IRS began enforcing a new interpretation of the rule that limits the number of nontaxable IRA rollovers.
 Previously, the IRS allowed one rollover per 12-month period from each IRA an individual owned.
 Based on the new tax code and subsequent ruling by the U.S. Tax Court, IRA owners will be allowed to complete only one IRA-to-IRA rollover per 12-months, regardless of how many IRAs they own.
 Please contact a tax consultant should you have questions regarding this new rule.
 For additional resources and information regarding IRA rollovers, visit http://www.irs.gov/Retirement-Plans/IRA-One-Rollover-Per-Year-Rule.

 Traditional IRAs* often allow tax-deductible contributions and offer tax-deferred earnings.
 This means that you do not need to pay taxes on the money you contribute until you withdraw it from the account.
 Additionally, you don’t pay taxes on the money the investment earns until you make a withdrawal.